DeutscheBahnAG/components/components/web/modal/README.md

 # Modal

 Modals are used to focus the users’ attention to a certain information or decision.
+This Component extends [react-modal](https://www.npmjs.com/package/react-modal), additional properties are inherited from it.

 ```jsx
 const { PrimaryButton } = Modal;